Early exploration stage

 |Current exploration activities:||

-The Harri project is part of the 739 km2 Detour Fenelon Gold Trend land package acquired with the acquisition of Balmoral Resources Ltd. The project is located between the Company’s Martinière and Fenelon Gold projects and covers 20 kilometres of the Sunday Lake Deformation Zone ("SLDZ"), a major east-west structure in the northern Abitibi greenstone belt which hosts the Detour Lake gold mine in Ontario (Kirkland Lake Gold).
+The Harri project is part of Wallbridge’s 830 km2 Detour Fenelon Gold Trend land package.
+The project is located between the Company’s Martinière and Fenelon Gold projects and covers 20 kilometres of the Sunday Lake Deformation Zone ("SLDZ"), a major east-west structure in the northern Abitibi greenstone belt which hosts the Detour Lake gold mine in Ontario (Agnico Eagle Mines).

 At the current time there are no known significant occurrences of gold or base metals mineralization on the Harri project.
 The geological conditions support the potential for VMS discoveries and potential for gold along structural zones and splays of the regional SLDZ.

-Exploration activities on the Harri project dates back to the late 1950s.
+Exploration activities on the Harri project dates back to the late 1950s, however the property remains largely unexplored.
 A number of geophysical surveys were carried out followed by diamond drilling of the EM and magnetic anomalies.
-The majority of the 41 historic drill holes are located within the central part of the project.
+The majority of the 41, shallow drill holes (drilled dominantly in the 80s) are located within the central part of the project.
 A few holes were reported to have intersected zones of semi-massive sulfides with anomalous copper values.

 The Harri project is extensively overburden covered and thus the majority of the geological information comes from drilling completed to date and available geophysical data.
 The project geology is interpreted to be a mafic volcanic dominated sequence with less interflow, greywacke type sedimentary units and minor felsic volcanic and intrusive lithologies.
 The magnetic data suggests limited mafic intrusive activity.